 The festival happens at the open-air area of the Museum of Ontario Archaeology in Attawandaron Road.
 The museum is located in the north-west corner of the city along the Wonderland Road North.

 You can enter Attawandaron Road from Wonderland Road N via Attawandaron Gate or Aldersbrook Road.
 Parking space in the street is very limited, so I suggest you park in the subdivision across the Wonderland Road or follow the organizer’s instructions and park your vehicle at the parking lot of the Saint Marguerite D’Youville Catholic Elementary School.
 They run shuttle buses between the school and the museum, so you don’t have to walk that far.

 When does the London Harvest Festival and Pow Wow take place?

 This festival is an annual event and it usually takes place during the second or third September weekend.
-Unfortunately, the event has been cancelled for 2020.
-For now, you can read this article and view photos and the video.
-Come back and watch out for updated event dates for September 2021.
+Unfortunately, the event has been cancelled for 2020 and 2021.
+For now, you can read this article and view photos and videos.
+Come back and watch out for updated event dates for September 2022.

 Dos, Don’ts and the Pow Wow Etiquette

 As a first-time visitor new to the Indigenous culture you might not be aware of certain rules.

 Pow Wows have MCs who direct the whole event and give instructions.
 Listen and follow them.
 There are moments where all attendees must stand up in honour or stay silent.